xrazis/haris.razis.com/content/posts/fundamental-canvas-library.md

 - `canvas`: The id of the Canvas HTML element.
 - `spriteUrl`: The image (in the form of a sprite) to be used for the falling objects.
 - `particlesCount`: The items count to be created - they are randomly selected from the sprite.
-- `spriteElementsX`: The images in the X axis in the sprite sheet.
+- `spriteElementsX`: The images in the X axis of the sprite sheet.
-- `spriteElementsY`: The images in the Y axis in the sprite sheet.
+- `spriteElementsY`: The images in the Y axis of the sprite sheet.

 ```javascript
 const config = {